 •regularization and interpolation can be based on same variogram

-The only downside is that it requires a defined variogram to be effective.
+The only downside is that it requires a defined variogram to be effective and each parameter+zone must have its own variogram.

-In VMOD Flex, a default variogram is provided for each parameter+zone.
+In Visual MODFLOW Flex, a default variogram is provided for each parameter+zone.
 Suggested defaults are:

 •Exponential Variogram Type